SixArmDonkey/magicgraph/README.md

 is not limited to SQL.
 Transactions can occur across different database connections and storage types (with obvious limitations).
 Currently Magic Graph includes MySQL/MariaDB adapters out of the box, and additional adapters added in future releases.

+All examples in this documentation will assume that you want to use the persistence package.

 ---